lufinkey/react-native-spotify/README.md

 	- *Parameters*
 		- **options**
 			- **showDialog** - Whether or not to force the user to approve the app again if they’ve already done so.
-			- **scopes** - An array of scopes to use in the application.
+			- **scopes** - An array of scopes that define permissions for the Spotify API.
 This overrides the scopes passed in **initialize**.
 A list of scopes can be found [here](https://developer.spotify.com/web-api/using-scopes/)

 	- *Returns*